 Today, nearly 40% of the Wildlife SOS staff are sourced from the Kalandar community, who have opted for a more sustainable and humane future.

-The manner in which Geeta and Kartick’s compassion for humans and animals helped navigate the thorny issue of man-animal conflict in a way that benefited all concerned – and without invoking the law – set a unique precedent in a world where animals are constantly losing out to humans.
+How Geeta and Kartick’s compassion for humans and animals helped navigate the thorny issue of man-animal conflict in a way that benefited all concerned – and without invoking the law – set a unique precedent in a world where animals are constantly losing out to humans.

 Wildlife SOS operates from the overarching ethic and belief that true and lasting protection for wildlife cannot happen if the economic challenges of communities that exploit wildlife to survive are also addressed.